 - a.
-Find the area of a rectangle with whole number side lengths by tiling it, and show that the area is the same as would be found by multiplying the side lengths. - b.
-Multiply side lengths to find areas of rectangles with whole number side lengths in the context of solving real-world and mathematical problems, and represent whole number products as rectangular areas in mathematical reasoning. - c.
-Use tiling to show in a concrete case that the area of a rectangle with whole number side lengths a and b + c is the sum of $a \times b$ and $a \times c$.
-Use area models to represent the distributive property in mathematical reasoning. - d.
+Find the area of a rectangle with whole-number side lengths by tiling it, and show that the area is the same as would be found by multiplying the side lengths. - b.
+Multiply side lengths to find areas of rectangles with whole number side lengths in the context of solving real-world and mathematical problems and represent whole number products as rectangular areas in mathematical reasoning. - c.
+Use area models (rectangular arrays) to represent the distributive property in mathematical reasoning.
+Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b = c is the sum of $a \times b$ and $a \times c$ . - d.
 Recognize area as additive.
-Find the area of figures composed of rectangles by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems, including those of Montana American Indians.
+Find the area of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.